RobertL31/fuddly/docs/source/knowledge.rst

 You will simply have to define new python enumeration that inherits from :class:`fuddly.framework.knowledge.information.Info` in your project file.
-Then, you would need to use them in specific feedback handler (refer to :ref:`kn:handle-fbk`) in order to leverage them within specific scenarios or disruptors for instance.
+Then, you would need to use them in specific feedback handler (refer to :ref:`kn:handle-fbk`) in order to leverage them within specific scenarios or operators for instance.

 .. _kn:leverage: